MY FASHION INDUSTRY PAST LIVES

 Each role taught me something: about pricing, production, branding, marketing, working with vendors, negotiating, storytelling.
 It wasn’t a linear path, but looking back, it was everything I needed.

 I never expected my apparel line to take off the way it did.
 I started Diamonds + Sweatshirts with a focus on jewelry, and the sweatshirts were meant to complement that.
-But here we are - expanding into socks, t-shirts, and maybe a few other pieces I’m not ready to spill about yet - and I get to use everything I’ve learned to bring them to life in a way that feels uniquely mine.
+But here we are, expanding into socks, t-shirts, and maybe a few other pieces I’m not ready to spill about yet, and I get to use everything I’ve learned to bring them to life in a way that feels uniquely mine.

 xx